rstub/stubner.me/content/home/experience.md

   location = "Schnaittenbach, Germany" date_start = "2007-01-01"
   date_end = "2017-03-31"
-  description = """Consulting for the financial industry with focus on market data and maket risk."""
+  description = """Consulting for the financial industry with focus on market data and market risk."""

 [[experience]]
   title = "Research Fellow"